Chase Wileman

 Chase Wileman (born June 25, 1986) is an American soccer coach and former player.
-He is currently the coach of Brown men's soccer.
+He is the coach of Brown men's soccer.

 Career

 College

 Wileman attended Southern Methodist University, where he majored in Markets & Culture, and featured in over 60 games for the Mustangs during his college career, captaining the side in his senior year.

 Professional

 Wileman was selected in the 4th round, 45th overall, in the 2007 MLS Supplemental Draft by FC Dallas, and made his full professional debut for them on 1 July 2008, in a US Open Cup third-round game against Miami FC.

-He made his Major League Soccer debut as a substitute during a 4-0 victory over Los Angeles Galaxy on July 27, 2008, also registering an assist.
+He made his Major League Soccer debut as a substitute during a 4–0 victory over Los Angeles Galaxy on July 27, 2008, also registering an assist.

 His option was not picked up by FC Dallas after struggling with injury during the 2009 preseason.
 He has since joined Des Moines Menace of the USL Premier Development League.
-On May 31, he made his debut with Des Moines in a 2-2 draw with St. Louis but was substituted early because of a hamstring problem.
+On May 31, he made his debut with Des Moines in a 2–2 draw with St. Louis but was substituted early because of a hamstring problem.